 To make this Redevelopment Project possible, the City had to accomplish the following key milestones:

-2021: Phase two: Detailed design moving forward.
-The City of Springfield continues to pursue construction funding.
+2021: Phase two: Detailed design of the Mississippi Ave. roundabout moving forward.
+The City of Springfield was awarded construction funding from the US Department of Transportation’s (USDOT’s) RAISE grant program.

 2020: The Cities of Eugene and Springfield jointly submitted an application for funding for the Franklin Boulevard Opportunity Zone Corridor during the 2020 grant cycle.
 Unfortunately, it was not selected for funding.
 The project will be resubmitted for the 2021 funding cycle.
 Additional information and the 2020 application materials are available on the City of Eugene’s website.